Morket/HMVCBundle/README.md

 ----------------
 1. Testing
 2. PHP 5.3 support
-3. Add HMVC service to be injected by container
-4. Convert redirects to data
+3. Convert redirects to data
-5. More/better examples in README
+4. More/better examples in README
-6. Automatic caching mechanism
+5. Automatic caching mechanism
-7. Contribute to FOSRestBundle/KnpRadBundle to be able to use both Controllers without copying code
+6. Contribute to FOSRestBundle/KnpRadBundle to be able to use both Controllers without copying code

 MIT License
 -------------------------------------------------------------------------------